-These seven pieces of good advice and inspirational quotes will help you - to stay calm, gain perspective, increase positivity and overcome the unruly 'monkey mind.'
+These seven pieces of good advice and life advice quotes will help you to stay calm, gain perspective, increase positivity and overcome negative thoughts.
 They continue to help me every day.

-Throughout my 43 years of life, I have received so many valuable piece of positive life advice from friends and experts.
+Throughout my 43 years of life, I have received so many valuable pieces of good advice from friends and experts.
 In addition to all of this, I picked up many mindset-changing statements as part of my coaching and NLP training.

 Best life advice no. 1 - "This too shall pass"

 A wise friend shared piece of life advice with me eight years ago and it has been an absolute lifesaver.
 It is a Persian adage which is believed to have originated in the writings of Sufi poets.

 Nothing is fixed; everything changes.
 Circumstances change, feelings and emotions change, thoughts change, you change.